ktaylor63/southeast/README.md

 ## Development

-Run a development server: `npm start`.
+Run a development server you'll want to open **two terminal windows**.
+In the first terminal window run `npm run watchers`, in the second window run `npm start`.
 For more details, [go to the documentation](https://github.com/USFWS/southeast/tree/master/docs).

 ## License